Tractor stolen from Ritchie Road - Salisbury Post

 A bluish colored logo could be seen on the passenger side door of the dump truck.

 Anyone with information is asked to call Detective Thomason at 704-216-8683, 1st Sgt.
-Ollie Greene at 704-216-8686, Lt Rodney Mahaley at 704-216-8711, or Crime Stoppers 1-866-639-5245.
+Ollie Greene at 704-216-8686, Lt.
+Rodney Mahaley at 704-216-8711, or Crime Stoppers 1-866-639-5245.

 North Carolina Rep. Ted Budd tests positive for COVID-19